About Child & Family Connections

 Child & Family Connections (CFC), serves Adams, Pike, Brown, Cass, Morgan, Scott, Jersey, Greene and Calhoun counties.
 CFC staff will assist your family with evaluations and assessments of your child to determine eligibility for Early Intervention Services, birth to age three.
 CFC staff will then assist in developing an Individual Family Service Plan (IFSP), to help your child learn and grow, and link you to services you choose.

-Kara Hoffman - Program Manager and Service Coordinator for CFC #17; Local Inter-agency Council Coordinator; AT Coordinator for CFC #17
+Kara Hoffman - Program Manager and Service Coordinator for CFC #17 - Adams and Brown Counties; Local Inter-agency Council Coordinator; AT Coordinator for CFC #17.

-Sarah Shelley - Service Coordinator for Adams and Pike Counties
+Sarah Shelley - Service Coordinator - Adams and Pike Counties

 Rebecca Molitor - Social Emotional Consultant